 - The tuition time for Tourism is 4 hours per week.
 Spend at least three more hours per week studying, reading and making summary notes in your notebook. - In order to be successful at the end of the year, it is important to keep studying throughout the year.
-Always deliver your best and be sure to complete and hand in all tasks including the compulsory Practical Assessment Task on time. - Read newspapers regularly and search for news on Tourism and environmental issues. - Be sure to ask your teacher for assistance regarding any difficult tourism concepts you may struggle with. - Regularly practise your time zone and forex calculations.
+Always deliver your best and be sure to complete and hand in all tasks on time. - Read newspapers regularly and search for news on Tourism and environmental issues. - Be sure to ask your teacher for assistance regarding any difficult tourism concepts you may struggle with.

+Regularly practise your time zone and forex calculations.
 Do at least one calculation every day.